mtldev-dotcom/Sofia_Restaurant_Management_V1/AUTHENTICATION.md

    - User initiates logout
    - Supabase Auth session is terminated
    - Session cookie is cleared
-   - User is redirected to home page
+   - User is navigated to home page using client-side routing (no page reload)

 ## Token Management